IsabelleTancred/Komputer-Store/README.md

 * Work – an area to increase your earnings and deposit cash into your bank balance
 * Laptops – an area to select and display information about the merchandise

-The area works as follows.
+The areas works as follows.

 **Bank** - Shows your balance.
 Gives you the option to take a loan.
 However you can only have one loan and you can't borrow more than twice of your balance.
 If you have a loan, bank will show your debt.